nairitya03/Projects/Mini-Projects/Caesar Decipher/README.md

 - Run the Caesar Decipher.py
 - To Encrypt press 1.
 When promted enter the message to encrypt and then enter key - { Number of shifts }.
-- To Decrypt press 2. when promted enter the encrypted message and then enter they key or leave blank to brute force.
+- To Decrypt press 2.
+When promted enter the encrypted message and then enter they key or leave blank to brute force.